The number of women traveling the world on business trips is constantly growing.

 6. Take care when getting money out

-• Use an anti-theft aluminum or carbon fire wallet – these wallets can block criminals from stealing money and personal information by scanning your cards without realizing.
+• Use an anti-theft aluminum or carbon fire wallet – these wallets can block criminals from stealing money and personal information by scanning your cards without you realizing.

-• Use alternative payment methods that are more secure.
+• Use secure alternative payment methods.

-7. Choose accommodation carefully
+7. Choose accommodations carefully

 8. Keep travel documents safe